 For a long time, most of the world’s lithium was produced by an oligopoly of producers often referred to as the “Big 3.”
-Prior to being acquired by Albemarle (NYSE:ALB), Rockwood Lithium, part of Rockwood Holdings (NYSE:ROC), was on that list.
+Prior to being acquired by Albemarle (NYSE:ALB), Rockwood Lithium, part of Rockwood Holdings was on that list.
 The other members of the club were Chile’s Sociedad Quimica y Minera de Chile (NYSE:SQM) and FMC (NYSE:FMC), which operates in Argentina.

+However, the list of the world’s top lithium producers has changed in recent years.
 Those companies still produce the majority of the world’s lithium, but China continues to take a huge chunk out as well.
-China was the third-largest lithium-producing country last year in terms of mined production, according to the US Geological Survey, following Australia and Chile.
-More importantly, however, Australia does not currently produce lithium chemicals, and China is producing more and more of them.
+China was the fourth-largest lithium-producing country last year in terms of mined production, according to the US Geological Survey, following Australia, Chile and Argentina.

 Even though Australia narrowly beat out Chile last year in terms of mined production, its largest mine, the Greenbushes lithium project, is majority controlled by China’s Tianqi Group.
 Tianqi owns a 51-percent interest in Talison Lithium, which runs the mine, while Albemarle now owns a 49-percent stake in the company via its acquisition of Rockwood.

-The market share for the “Big 3” has dropped from about 85 percent to 53 percent, while China now has about 40 percent of the world’s market share.
+The market share for the “Big 3” lithium producers has dropped from about 85 percent to 53 percent, while China now has about 40 percent of the world’s market share.
 Lowry has also created a more detailed breakdown of the global lithium market share, with Tianqi, Ganfeng and other sources of Chinese production clearly being significant:

-The company owns lithium brine operations in the US and Chile, and, as mentioned above, it owns a 49-percent stake in the massive hard-rock Greenbushes mine Australia.
+The lithium producer owns lithium brine operations in the US and Chile, and, as mentioned above, it owns a 49-percent stake in the massive hard-rock Greenbushes mine Australia.
 Albemarle said this September that it has plans to up its battery-grade lithium production with the addition of a new plant using feed from Greenbushes.
 It is unclear just how much production would be added, and the company has not yet decided where the plant will be built.

 Beyond its lithium business, SQM is also a significant potash producer and the world’s largest producer of iodine.